Before you start

 Springer's Impact Factor journals by subject

 Click on your subject of choice to get a full list of Springer journals with an Impact Factor.
-In addition to the Impact Factor each journal homepage offers detailed information, such as instructions for authors, a direct link to online submission and sign-up for the Table of Contents Alert.
+In addition to the Impact Factor each journal homepage offers a range of other metrics and detailed information, such as instructions for authors, a direct link to online submission and sign-up for the Table of Contents Alert.

 - Biomedical Sciences

 - Earth Sciences & Geography